 Summer heat can take a toll on your health.
 Ice is something everyone wants to lay their hands on when the sun heat comes scorching down.
 Although one can get regular trays and ice bags from every corner store and supermarket, one easy way to get a large quantity of uniform, crystal clear ice is by using an ice maker.

 Obviously, if you own a bar or have planned a big outdoor event (with lots of attendants), putting a few trays in the freezer two hours prior or buying a couple of bags is not enough.
 This is where an outdoor ice maker comes in handy.
-But before you jump the bandwagon and go buy a machine instinctively, there are a few things you should know to understand pros and cons of an outdoor ice maker.
+But before you jump the bandwagon and go buy a machine instinctively, there are a few things you should understand the pros and cons of an outdoor ice maker.

 Pros of an outdoor ice maker

 Despite being similar to their indoor counterparts, outdoor ice makers have a number of specific characteristics that set them apart.
 The first (and most obvious) advantage is that these machines are capable of generating a reasonable quantity of ice in temperatures that can reach up to 100 degrees Fahrenheit.
-This fact alone makes it an extremely worthwhile investment, especially for people who live in areas with the tropical or subtropical weather conditions, with high levels of humidity in the air.
+This fact alone makes it an extremely worthwhile investment, especially for people who live in areas with tropical or subtropical weather conditions, with high levels of humidity in the air.

 This doesn’t mean you should not buy one if you live in an area with a temperate climate.
 Most outdoor ice makers are built out of stainless steel and, if properly and regularly maintained, you need not worry about stains and other structural damages.
 Outdoor ice makers are capable to handle all the whims of nature right out of the box, whether its rain, high humidity or fog.